NeurodataWithoutBorders/nwbinspector/docs/best_practices/general.rst

 official ontologies where appropriate.

-It is OK to name an object something like ``ElectricalSeriesDuringSomeEvent``, however the name alone is not sufficient documentation of the condition ``DuringSomeEvent``.
+It is OK to name an object something like ``ElectricalSeriesDuringSomeEvent``, however the name alone is not sufficient documentation of the signal source.
 In this case, the source of the signal will be clear from the :nwb-schema:ref:`device` linkage in the rows of the passed :nwb-schema:ref:`sec-sec-dynamictableregion` subsetting the full :nwb-schema:ref:`ElectrodeTable <groups-general-extracellular-ephys-electrodes>`, so you would not need to add any explicit metadata explaining these details.
 Likewise, the event itself would be specified as an independent